hsdy1125/AutomatedScript/README.md

 * Make sure ChatGPT app is installed and you're logged in.
 * Verify that all required permissions have been granted.
+* Make sure your current input method is set to English.

 ## 🤗 Dataset Download